Maraşlı (TV series)

-Maraşlı is a Turkish action series by TIMS & B Productions, which premiered on ATV in January 2021, starring Burak Deniz and Alina Boz.
+Maraşlı is a Turkish action series by TIMS & B Productions that premiered on ATV in January 2021, starring Burak Deniz and Alina Boz.

 Plot

 Maraşlı is a retired soldier turned bookstore owner.
-For Maraşlı, life changed drastically after his daughter was shot.
+For Maraşlı, life changed drastically after his daughter, Zeliş was shot.
 One day, a photographer named Mahur enters Maraşlı's bookstore and on that same day, she involuntarily gets involved in an incident involving the mafia.
 Maraşlı saves her life and from that day onwards, their fates become linked.